ashwin-nayak/pressure-projections/README.md

   - [Build and run in containers](#run-using-docker-container): Recommended to primarily reproduce results
   - [Compile and Run](#run-in-julia): Recommended for customizations and further development.

+> [!WARNING]
+> The code execution requires a large amount of free RAM memory (>40 GB) and a runtime of about ~20 h (due to large problem sizes for highly resolved meshes).

 ## Run using docker container

 The project offers a [`Dockerfile`](Dockerfile) to automate the configuration and execution by,